Fisher Identifiability Analysis of Longitudinal Vehicle Dynamics: Introduction

-These technologies all share a strong dependence on the effectiveness and accuracy of both the vehicle model and estimation algorithm in use in their respective designs.
-Fortunately, the literature presents numerous parameter estimation algorithms which each possess relevant strengths under a diverse host of experimental conditions.
-Online mass estimation from vehicle dynamics is a frequent and diverse application of such research.
-An early example of this application is presented by Bae et al., where they apply a recursive least-squares algorithm (RLS) to obtain online estimates of longitudinal parameters including vehicle mass from experimental data \cite{Bae00}.
-Work by Fathy et al. has further explored the application of online mass estimation with judicious selection of vehicle dynamics with a fuzzy supervisor, which identifies predominantly longitudinal vehicle motion \cite{Fathy00}.
-Vahidi et al. effectively estimate both vehicle mass and road grade through RLS utilizing multiple of forgetting factors \cite{Vahidi00}.
-Rhode et al. evaluate a generalized version of total RLS based on its experimental performance estimating longitudinal parameters including rolling resistance coefficients and vehicle mass with a longitudinal vehicle dynamics model \cite{Rhode00}.
+The literature presents numerous vehicle parameter estimation algorithms.
+For example, research by Bae et al. \cite{Bae00} applies a recursive least-squares algorithm (RLS) to obtain online estimates of longitudinal parameters including vehicle mass from experimental data.
+Work by Fathy et al. explores online mass estimation using a supervisory algorithm which identifies predominantly longitudinal vehicle motion \cite{Fathy00}.
+Vahidi et al. \cite{Vahidi00} estimate both vehicle mass and road grade through RLS utilizing multiple forgetting factors.
+Rhode et al. \cite{Rhode00} evaluate a generalized version of total RLS based on its experimental performance in estimating longitudinal parameters including rolling resistance coefficients and vehicle mass.
 The authors of this paper also explore offline nonlinear least-squares longitudinal chassis parameter estimation within the context of quantifying the impact of terrain variability on the identifiability of such parameters \cite{Kandel00}.

-Vehicle chassis parameter estimation is by no means, however, limited to the use of longitudinal vehicle dynamics.
-For example, Rajamani et al. find that relevant suspension dynamics can be utilized to effectively estimate vehicle chassis parameters including vehicle mass \cite{Rajamani00}.
-Pence, Fathy, and Stein demonstrate that even with inexpensive instrumentation, vehicle mass can be effectively estimated from base excitation suspension dynamics \cite{Pence00}.
-Reina et al. utilize lateral vehicle dynamics with model-based estimation and extended Kalman filtering to estimate vehicle states and mass \cite{Reina00}.
+Vehicle chassis parameter estimation not limited to the use of longitudinal vehicle dynamics.
+For example, Rajamani et al. \cite{Rajamani00} show that suspension dynamics can be utilized to effectively estimate vehicle chassis parameters including vehicle mass.
+Pence, Fathy, and Stein \cite{Pence00} demonstrate that vehicle mass can be estimated inexpensively from base excitation suspension dynamics.
+Reina et al. \cite{Reina00} utilize lateral vehicle dynamics with model-based estimation to estimate vehicle states and mass.